jackatopolis/weather_crime_ETL_project/README.md

     * location: latitude and longitude of incident location (tuple of floats)<br>

 2. Weather data:<br>
-    In order to get thorough historical weather data to compare against our crime data, we decided to use the [History Bulk](https://openweathermap.org/history-bulk) option on OpenWeatherMap API.
-This option provided us with over 40 years of historical data, including 15 weather parameters recorded hourly, for only $10 per location.
-Since we are only looking at crime data for Chicago, we also pulled the weather data for only Chicago.
-After purchasing the data, we received the data as a [CSV file](Resources/chicago-hourly-weather-1980-2021.csv).
-We then used Pandas to read the CSV into a DataFrame.<br><br>
+    To obtain historical weather data consistent with the reporting quality of the City of Chicago crime data, we utilized the [History Bulk](https://openweathermap.org/history-bulk) option on OpenWeatherMap API.
+The data option came with a $10 fee, which enabled us to obtain 15 different weather parameters collected hourly over the past 40 years.
+Our data reported was limited to the City of Chicago.
+After the purchase, we received a [CSV file](Resources/chicago-hourly-weather-1980-2021.csv), which was later transformed into a Pandas DataFrame.<br><br>
     The original dataset features 25 columns:<br>
     * city_name: the city name, which in this case will be Chicago for all records (string)<br>
     * lat: latitude coordinate for location, which in this case will be the same for all records (float)<br>